 3/4 pound (3 cups) shredded sharp cheddar cheese, divided (see note)

-3. In a large bowl, mix the flour, baking soda, salt, milk and eggs with a fork.
-Stir in the onion, two cups of the cheese, and the spinach.
+In a large bowl, mix the flour, baking soda, salt, milk, and eggs with a fork.
+Stir in the onion, two cups of cheese, and spinach.

 When serving as a side dish, I have occasionally made this with one cup less cheese, and it is also delicious.
 If you prefer a lighter option, simply add one cup of cheese initially, then top with one final cup before baking.

-Comments: Stacey Grimaldi Yes I made it.
+Stacey Grimaldi Yes I made it.
 I didn’t have enough spinach so I added kale and it was great.
-My Husband loved it!
+My husband loved it!